cluhmann/segmented/README.md

 Disconnected models will be permitted in a future release.

-## Bayes Class
+## Bayes Class <a name="bayes">

-This class is a new addition to segmented and, as the name implies, takes a Bayesian approach to the segmented regression model [described above](#Segmented-Class).
+This class is a new addition to segmented and, as the name implies, takes a Bayesian approach to the segmented regression model [described above](#segmented-class).
 The Bayesian approach has a variety of advantages (e.g., increased flexibility for developers, far more information for users).
 The  interface to the Bayesian class is similar to the segmented class described above.
 The feature set is not quite equivalent, but is advancing rapidly.
 Currently the Bayes class permits:

 - Unlimited number of segments
 - Unlimited number of predictor variables